Salmon Florentine

 Where the Florentine name comes from

-But the name stuck, and now any dish served on a bed of spinach, often with a cream sauce, carries the Florentine designation.
-Eggs Florentine, sole Florentine, chicken Florentine.
-The term has been part of French culinary vocabulary for nearly five centuries.
+What matters is that the name stuck.
+Any dish served on a bed of spinach, often with a cream sauce, picked up the Florentine label: eggs Florentine, sole Florentine, chicken Florentine.
+It has been part of French kitchen language for almost five hundred years.

-Auguste Escoffier included a recipe for sole Florentine in his 1903 Le Guide Culinaire.
-His version called for poaching the fish, cooking spinach separately in butter, covering everything in Mornay sauce, and finishing under a grill until the top is golden.
-It is a more elaborate affair than this salmon florentine recipe, but the bones are the same: fish, spinach, cream, and a bit of heat to finish.
-Escoffier’s version requires three separate preparations.
-This one uses one pan.
+Auguste Escoffier included a sole Florentine in his 1903 Le Guide Culinaire.
+In his version, the fish is poached, the spinach is cooked separately in butter, everything is covered in Mornay sauce, and the dish is finished under the grill until the top is golden.
+It is a more formal, multi-step affair than this salmon Florentine recipe, but the bones are the same: fish, spinach, cream, and a blast of heat at the end.
+Escoffier’s take needs three separate components.
+This one does it all in a single pan.

 This creamy salmon florentine

-This recipe takes the traditional approach and simplifies it for a weeknight dinner without losing what makes the dish worth making.
-The salmon is seared first for colour and texture, developing a golden crust that adds flavour to the finished dish and stops the flesh from poaching into something pale and soft.
-It then finishes gently in the florentine sauce for salmon so the inside stays silky rather than rubbery.
+This recipe takes the traditional idea and trims it down for a weeknight without losing what makes the dish worth cooking.
+The salmon is seared first so it develops a golden crust, which adds flavour and stops it turning pale and poached-soft in the sauce.
+It then finishes gently in the Florentine sauce so the inside stays silky instead of turning firm and rubbery.

-The spinach wilts directly into the sauce, no separate pan required.
-It is the kind of easy salmon florentine that French home cooks have been making for generations, even if the restaurant versions involve more equipment and more time.
+The spinach wilts straight into the pan; you do not need a second pot.
+It is exactly the kind of easy salmon Florentine French home cooks have been making for years, even if restaurant versions look fussier and involve more moving parts.

-A good florentine sauce for salmon is a cream reduction with shallots, white wine, and enough seasoning to stand up to the richness of both the salmon and the cream.
-It is not a béchamel.
-It is not a velouté.
-It is simpler than both: a direct reduction that concentrates flavour quickly and coats the fish without becoming heavy.
+A good Florentine sauce for salmon is a reduced cream sauce built on shallots, white wine, and careful seasoning, sturdy enough to stand alongside both the salmon and the cream.
+It is not a béchamel, not a velouté, just a direct reduction that concentrates flavour and coats the fish without feeling heavy.

-The shallots go in first, cooked gently in butter until completely soft.
-Then the white wine, reduced by half.
-Then the cream, simmered until it coats the back of a spoon.
-That is the entire sauce construction.
-Three ingredients and patience.
+You start with shallots softened gently in butter until they are completely tender.
+Then in goes the white wine, which you reduce by about half.
+After that, add the cream and let it simmer until it lightly coats the back of a spoon.
+That is the entire structure of the sauce: three ingredients and some patience.

 The right pan

-This easy salmon florentine works best in a wide, shallow pan that holds an even heat and allows the spinach to wilt evenly into the sauce.
-I use the Staub cast iron shallow braiser for this.
-The wide base gives the salmon enough room to sear properly without steaming, the even heat distribution across the cast iron means the sauce reduces at a consistent rate rather than catching in one spot, and the shallow depth makes it easy to fold the spinach through the sauce without it spilling over.
-It goes straight from hob to table, which for a creamy salmon florentine this good is the right way to serve it.
+This easy salmon Florentine behaves best in a wide, shallow pan that holds heat evenly and gives the spinach space to wilt into the sauce.
+I like the Staub cast iron shallow braiser for this.
+The broad base gives the salmon room to sear properly rather than steam.
+The cast iron spreads heat evenly so the sauce reduces at the same pace across the pan instead of catching in one hot spot, and the shallow sides make it easy to fold the spinach through the sauce without it spilling.
+It also goes straight from stove to table, which is exactly how a dish like this should be served.

 Choosing the right salmon

-Skin on or off is a matter of preference.
-Skin on gives you a crispier sear on the first side, which adds texture.
-Skin off means the flesh is in direct contact with the sauce on both sides, which gives you more flavour absorption.
-Both work.
-The important thing is that the salmon goes into a properly hot pan, not a warm one.
+Skin on or off is entirely up to you.
+I love it, but my husband gives his to me.
+Skin on lets you get a crisp first side, which adds another layer of texture.
+Skin off means the flesh is in direct contact with the sauce on both sides and soaks up more flavour.
+Both approaches work.
+The crucial part is that the salmon meets a properly hot pan, not just a warm one.